opentracing/opentracing.io/content/docs/best-practices/common-patterns.md

 ### Tracing Message Bus Scenarios

-There are two message bus styles that should be handled, Message Queues and Publish/Subscribe (Topics).
+There are two message bus styles that should be handled: Message Queues and Publish/Subscribe (Topics).

 From a tracing perspective, the message bus style is not important, only that the span context associated with the producer is propagated to the zero or more consumers of the message.
 It is then the responsibility of the consumer(s) to create a span to encapsulate processing of the consumed message and establish a _FollowsFrom_ reference to the propagated span context.